Underdog promo code CBSSPORTS2: Play $5, get $75 offer for Seahawks vs. Patriots

 RB Kenneth Walker, Seattle Seahawks, 0.5 rushing + receiving touchdowns - Higher (0.77x)

-Walker has scored a touchdown in three of the last five games, including in both postseason games.
-In the NFC divisional round, he rushed for three touchdowns in a 41-6 win over the 49ers.
+Walker has been on a tear and has come up big in big games.
+Over the last five games, he has scored at least one touchdown three times, including in both postseason games.
+Against the 49ers in the NFC divisional round, he rushed for three touchdowns in a 41-6 win.
 Pick it at Underdog:

+RB Rhamondre Stevenson, New England Patriots, 0.5 rushing + receiving touchdowns - Lower (0.83)

+Stevenson has not scored a touchdown in three postseason games after registering seven during the regular season.
+But those scores came in just five games.
+He has scored just two touchdowns against teams with a winning record.
+Click here to sign up for Underdog Fantasy:

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog.